BYD Auto: Japan

-In 2015, the BYD became the first Chinese manufacturer in Japan to market electric buses.
+In 2015, BYD became the first Chinese manufacturer in Japan to market electric buses.
 It supplied the K9 large electric bus to bus operator Princess Line in Kyoto.
 In 2022, BYD held a 70% market share of electric buses in Japan.

 In July 2022, BYD announced that sales of its passenger electric cars in Japan would start in 2023.
-Sales of the Atto 3 in the country started in February 2023, with its first sales outlet located in Yokohama.
-BYD sells its vehicles in Japan through a dealership network instead of direct sales.
-The Dolphin was added to the local line-up in September 2023.
-All BYD models in Japan are adapted to local conditions by adopting the CHAdeMO charging standard.
+Sales of the BYD Atto 3 began in February 2023, with the company's first sales outlet located in Yokohama.
+BYD sells its vehicles in Japan through a dealership network rather than through direct sales.
+The BYD Dolphin was added to the local line-up in September 2023.
+All BYD models sold in Japan are adapted to local conditions by adopting the CHAdeMO charging standard.

+At the 2025 Japan Mobility Show held in October, BYD unveiled the BYD Racco, a battery electric kei car designed exclusively for the Japanese market.
+The Racco is the first purpose-built kei car model from a non-Japanese manufacturer.
+The Racco will be manufactured in China and exported to Japan, with sales starting in summer 2026.

+In December 2025, BYD launched the Sealion 6 in Japan, marking the company's first plug-in hybrid offering in the country.
+It was the lowest-priced plug-in hybrid SUV available in Japan at the time of launch.
+BYD noted that the Sealion 6 had been adapted for the Japanese market, with enhanced rear-seat comfort and reduced vibration based on local consumer feedback.

+South Korea

+In 2016, BYD signed a deal to have 3 of its vehicles, K9 electric buses, operated in South Korea for the first time.
+It launched as the eBUS-12 in 2017, in a ceremony attended by Ministry of Environment officials.
+In April 2018, the eBus-7 model began running on Jeju Island.
+In June, the Ministry of Environment began to subsidize the eBUS-12.
+The bus was also used for the Daejeon government's pilot intra-city electric bus service that year.
+In 2023, BYD opened an office in Seoul.
+In January 2025, BYD began selling EVs in the South Korean consumer market.
+In December 2025, BYD overtook General Motors Korea in terms of unit sales in the South Korean market.